Academic Catalog

 Introduction to theoretical topics in computer science.
 Includes formal languages, automata and parsing; Turing machines, decidability, recognizability and computability.
 Typically offered: Alternate Years.

-The Cybersecurity Fundamentals course presents an overview of Cybersecurity that includes theory, practice, and technology.
+The Information Security Fundamentals course presents an overview of Information Security that includes theory, practice, and technology.
 Topics covered include security vulnerabilities and controls surrounding operating systems, networks, email, databases, wireless, the cloud, peer-to-peer, and distributed devices.
-Access control, cryptography, secure software development, physical security, and social engineering are also considered.
+Privacy, access control, cryptography, and ethical hacking are examined in depth.
 Typically offered: Alternate Years.

 CSC 4250 Introduction to Artificial Intelligence (3 Credits)